 How Many Options Does the One Time Forgiveness Program Have?

-The IRS offers several options under the One Time Forgiveness program.
+The IRS offers several options under the IRS One Time Forgiveness program.
 These include Innocent Spouse Relief, Installment Agreements, and Currently Not Collectible.
-Innocent Spouse Relief allows you to avoid paying penalties, taxes, and interests if your current or former spouse provided wrong information when filing taxes.
+Innocent Spouse Relief allows you to avoid paying penalties, taxes, and interests if your current or former spouse provided wrong information when filing back taxes.

 For instance, if they did not disclose some of their income sources, which led to a penalty, you may apply for relief.
 This initiative is applicable if the IRS can only collect the amount due from the spouse.
 Besides that, you can only qualify if: